lfuelling/ssl-exporter/README.md

 # ssl-exporter

-A simple prometheus exporter that returns the `NotAfter` property of given domains.
+A simple prometheus exporter that returns the `NotBefore` and `NotAfter` property of the primary certificate for a list of given domains.

 ## Usage